Csaenz10/Problems-solved-with-R-and-Python/README.md

 results.out
 ```

   * The output does not provide everything needed to determine how good the match is between our Bioblitz query sequence and the GenBank database sequences, so we need to update the settings.
-The manual for BLAST `blastn -help` as well as the blast results from the [NCBI BLAST website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and the [online BLAST help](https://www.ncbi.nlm.nih.gov/books/NBK279682/) were used to determine which settings to change to add the columns of information.
+The manual for BLAST `blastn -help`, the blast results from the [NCBI BLAST website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and the [online BLAST help](https://www.ncbi.nlm.nih.gov/books/NBK279682/) were used to determine which settings to use  to add columns of information.

 ```bash
 blastn -db nt -query 2019-USATXS-0202_Chasmoides-logimaxilla_Fish_F1_2019-11-19_C02.1.fasta -outfmt "7 qseqid stitle saccver qcovs pident evalue qseq" -max_target_seqs 50 -out results.out -remote